• Skip to primary navigation

 Cysts can vary in size and location

-Follicular cysts can vary in size from 0.5 centimeters to as much as 5 centimeters wide!
+Follicular cysts can vary in size from 0.5 centimeters to as large as 5 centimeters wide!
 On average, follicular cysts are typically less than 2 centimeters in diameter.
 Follicular cysts can occur anywhere on the body, though they may appear more often in the following locations:

 • Head and ears